HexdDesign/i3-Theme-Switcher/README.md

 >[!TIP]
->File location cheat sheet can also be found in the general location in this repo as a text file!
+>File location cheat sheet can also be found in the general location in this repo as a text file - named File Location.

 ## OFFICIAL DOCUMENTATIONS ・・・・・